Visma-Data-Science/analytics-case/README.md

 Following will be expected:
 - git clone this repository
 - Add your sql file in an empty file called "my_submission.sql"
-- Add a link to your [Google Data Studio](https://datastudio.google.com/) dashboard
-- Publish this in your own Github account and share it with **brian.ye@visma.com**
+- Publish this in your own Github account and share it with **brian.ye@visma.com** along with a link to your [Google Data Studio](https://datastudio.google.com/) dashboard.

 During the presentation you should be able to demonstrate your SQL query, the Data Studio dashboard, and upload to Github.
+We will have a technical discussion revolving the case.

 ## Questions?
 If you have questions about the task or would like us to further specify some of the things written above, you can contact the person who gave you the assignment.